Graph Variants¶

 Node Format¶

-Just the raw pattern, no position information.
+Just the raw LZ76 subpattern without position information.

 Example¶